 And then you let those dreams fade away.
 And instead you make room for the dreams that really matter: your child’s dreams.

-Katie and I have major disabilities.
+Stella and I have major disabilities.
 Our parents are, for the most part, happy.
 That means you can be happy too.